Hedge trimmers are a must-have tool for most gardeners out there, and this content is all about choosing the best corded hedge trimmers for your need.

 Talking of reaching corners, this trimmer has a decent maximum length of 8’8” from tip to tip, which will get most jobs done.

 However, though the trimmer itself is not actually heavy, the weight distribution makes it feel so when fully extended.
-The weight is centred on the cutting end, and you can feel that when it’s fully extended.
+The weight is centered on the cutting end, and you can feel that when it’s fully extended.
 It has been a common issue with most trimmers out there.

 And, the six head position doesn’t include a 90° mode.
 So you can’t really trim the top of a tall hedge standing directly below it or next to it.
-You’ll have to utilise angles then.
+You’ll have to utilize angles then.